 A Sura Medura exhibition is running from 21st April to 19th May 2017 at The Briggait in Glasgow.
 The exhibition includes a range of work by artists who have been artist-in-residence at Sura Medura in Sri Lanka.

 Wave Shift, a new work made in collaboration with artist and illustrator Natasha Russell, is premiered as part of the Sura Medura exhibition.
 Read more about Wave Shift

 Wave Shift was originally an experimental audiovisual collaboration with artist and illustrator Natasha Russell in response to the ideas and situations we encountered on the UZ Arts Sura Medura Residency in Sri Lanka.
 Natasha and I were in residence from October – December 2016, along with Sumit Sarkar and other visiting artists.
-Following the installation I re-worked Wave Shift into a stand alone composition.
+Following the installation I re-worked Wave Shiftinto a stand alone composition.

-During our post-residency collaboration, Natasha and I became interested in the way an understanding of the experience of a place shifts over time, between people, even at the drop of a hat.
+During our post-residency collaboration, Natasha and I were interested in the way an understanding of the experience of a place shifts over time, between people, even at the drop of a hat.
 We decided to weave decaying memories, slippery facts and shifting folklores through sound and print to form a portable set that melts place and atmosphere into an imaginary landscape.

-Sura Medura Exhibition, The Briggait, Glasgow
+The installation was exhibited in 2017 at Sura Medura Exhibition, The Briggait, Glasgow and then Summerhall, Edinburgh